Palo Duro Canyon, May 2002

 Wild turkey, Hackberry campground

-•More wild turkeys in the campsite.
-Coyotes woke me up on two occasions
+As I slept, more wild turkeys came through the campsite.
+Coyotes woke me up on two occasions.

-•Morning, hiked the Lighthouse Trail.
+In the morning, I hiked the Lighthouse Trail.
 I was told it would take two hours – I did it in an hour and ten minutes.
-I was the first there.
-Excellent images on the trail and at the formation.
-Poor images on the internet failed to capture either beauty or scale of the scene.
+I was the first there; excellent images on the trail and at the formation.
+Images on the internet failed to capture either beauty or scale of the scene.

 Sunset at Palo Duro